diku-dk/futhark-book/parallel-algorithms.rst

 -------------------------

-Futhark comes with a library for generating Sobol sequences, which are examples of so-called low-discrepancy sequences, sequences that, when combined with Monte-Carlo methods, make numeric integration converge faster than if ordinary pseudo-random numbers are used.
-Sobol sequences may be multi-dimensional and a calculation of a sequence depends on a set of direction-vectors, which are also provided by the Futhark Sobol library.
+Futhark comes with a library for generating Sobol sequences, which are examples of so-called *low-discrepancy sequences*, sequences that, when combined with Monte-Carlo methods, make numeric integration converge faster than if ordinary pseudo-random numbers are used and are more flexible than if uniform sampling techniques are used.
+Sobol sequences may be multi-dimensional and a key property of using Sobol sequences is that we can freely choose the number of points that should span the multi-dimensional space.
+In contrast, if we set out to use a simpler uniform sampling technique for spanning two dimensions, we can only span the space properly if we choose the number of points to be on the form :math:`x^2`, for some natural number :math:`x`.
+This spanning problem becomes worse for higher dimensions.

 As an example, we shall see how we can use Sobol sequences together with Monte-Carlo simulation to compute the value of :math:`\pi`.
-We shall also see that doing so will result in faster conversion towards the true value of :math:`\pi` compared to if a simpler stratified sampling approach is used.
+We shall also see that doing so will result in faster conversion towards the true value of :math:`\pi` compared to if pseudo-random numbers are used.

 To calculate an approximation to the value of :math:`\pi`, we will use a simple dart-throwing approach.
 We will throw darts at a 2 by 2